-DO NOT run the generator set out of fuel because the fuel lines will draw in air and necessitate bleeding the system before restarting the unit.
+DO NOT run the generator set out of fuel because the fuel lines will draw in air and neccessitate bleeding the system before restarting the unit.
 The operations manual included in the owners packet will have complete instructions on bleeding the fuel system should it be needed.

-Stopping the Diesel Generator
+Stopping The Generator

-Make sure that ALL breakers on the AC Panel are switched OFF.
+Make sure ALL breakers on AC Panel as well as main generator breakers are switched OFF.